MaleehahA02/Cpp_CS330/README.md

 For loops are entry controlled loops, which means the condition is tested before entering the loop.
 Here is an example of a how a for loop is used to print out numbers from 0 to 10.

+In the example below, a for loop is used to print numbers between 1 and 10.
+The variable `i` is created and set to 0.
+The statement `i < 11` sets the condition, so that for as long as i is less than 11, the loop will continue to execute.
+Once i is equal to 11, the loop will stop and no more numbers will be printed.
+The `i++` increments the value of `i` by 1 every time it goes through the loop.

 Input:

     #include <iostream>